corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/corda-configuration-file.md

 notary
 Optional configuration object which if present configures the node to run as a notary.
-If running as part of a HA notary cluster, please
+If part of a Raft or BFT-SMaRt
-                            specify the `serviceLegalName` and `mysql` configuration as described below.
-For a single-node notary only the `validating` property is required.
+                            cluster then specify `raft` or `bftSMaRt` respectively as described below.
+If a single node notary then omit both.